tanusharma72/MusicNFT/README.md

 * Ownership and Copyright Concerns
 * Consumers Engagement

+Solution:
+NFT Marketplace Integration: - Seamlessly connect with NFT marketplaces to discover and acquire music NFTs directly within the platform.
+Royalty Tracking: - Utilize smart contracts to automatically track and distribute royalties to artists when NFTs are bought or sold.
+Decentralized Ownership: - Empower users with true ownership of their favorite music through NFTs, ensuring transparency and authenticity.
+Innovative Revenue Models: - Explore new revenue models for artists beyond traditional streaming, creating sustainable income streams.

 NFT marketplaces are online platforms where users can buy, sell, and trade non-fungible tokens (NFTs).
 NFTs are digital assets that represent ownership of a unique item or piece of content, such as a piece of art, a collectible, or even a tweet.
 They are stored on a blockchain, which is a decentralized, distributed ledger that ensures the authenticity and scarcity of the NFT.